-Each year the ReachOut.com team analyse the commentary submitted to ReachOut.com to understand the types of conversation and topics our visitors are interested in.
+A commenting function was available on ReachOut.com from 2013 to early 2016.
+While this facility was open, we analysed the commentary submitted in an ongoing manner to ReachOut.com to understand the types of conversation and topics our visitors were interested in.

 The number of site visitors, the time spent on the site, the pages viewed, how visitors found their way to the site and much more are tracked on an ongoing basis through the use of Google Analytics.

-So far, three reports have been published presenting findings from the research conducted on ReachOut.com:
+So far, five reports have been published presenting findings from the evaluations of ReachOut.com: